danilocurvelo/imd0030-20242/projects/priority-queues.md

 <details markdown="block">
 <summary>How will this property of PriorityNode equality help you implement MinPQ?</summary>

 `MinPQ` does not allow duplicate elements, but does allow duplicate priority values.
-When using Java collections such as a `List`, methods like `List.contains` or `List.remove` will call `equalsTo` to check for equality.
+When using Java collections such as a `List`, methods like `List.contains` or `List.remove` will call the objects' `equals` method to check for equality.
 The following `contains` call will return `true`, and the `remove` call will successfully remove the priority node even though their priority values are different.

 ```java
 elements.contains(new PriorityNode<>("example", 1));